igorcasmarques/igorcasmarques.github.io/my-story/6-graduation-byu.md

 We did not have health insurance in the US, so we signed up for prenatal care at a community health centre in Provo that offered sliding fee discounts for low-income people like us.
 The care Vero received at this clinic was not excellent and ultimately led to complications that caused Samuel to have a difficult premature birth.

-### Year 1 at the U
+### Year 1 at the U of U

-Vero and I chose not to move when the U accepted my application.
+Vero and I chose not to move when the U of U accepted my application.
 We continued to live in the Orem condo my parents owned so we could save rent money.
 Our family was growing, after all.
 We also saved on gas because the U gave me a public transit pass, and that's what I used to travel the 65 km each way to go to campus.

-My course schedule at the U was lighter than in my undergrad and my responsibilities as a grad assistant were flexible, so I didn't have to go to campus every day.
-When I did, Vero drove me to the Orem train station to take the [FrontRunner](https://en.wikipedia.org/wiki/FrontRunner) north to Murray Central, where I switched to the campus-bound [Red Line TRAX](https://en.wikipedia.org/wiki/TRAX_(light_rail)#Lines_and_stations).
+The course schedule of my master's was more spread out over the week than in my undergrad and my responsibilities as a grad assistant were flexible, so I didn't have to go to campus every day.
+When I did, Vero drove me to the Orem train station so I could take the [FrontRunner](https://en.wikipedia.org/wiki/FrontRunner) north to Murray Central, where I switched to the campus-bound [Red Line TRAX](https://en.wikipedia.org/wiki/TRAX_(light_rail)#Lines_and_stations).
 It took me nearly two hours to go from home to campus or vice-versa.

 I rarely drove myself to campus.
-It was twice as fast as public transit, but it left Vero stranded at home and was less comfortable and productive than riding the trains.
+It was twice as fast as public transit, but it left Vero stranded at home and was less comfortable and productive than riding the trains for me.

 The FrontRunner had desks with eletrical outlets, and I could usually find one to sit at and play *Civilization V*, compose, or do some homework.
-When I switched to the TRAX, I liked reading books on my Kindle and listening to Ricky Gervais's [podcasts and old Xfm episodes](https://en.wikipedia.org/wiki/Ricky_Gervais#Radio) with Stephen Merchant and Karl Pilkington.
-I got hooked on their brand of humour and consumed everything else I discovered by them, like the animated HBO show, *An Idiot Abroad*, and *Derek*.
+When I switched to the TRAX—which were more like buses—I liked reading books on my Kindle and listening to Ricky Gervais's [podcasts and old Xfm episodes](https://en.wikipedia.org/wiki/Ricky_Gervais#Radio) with Stephen Merchant and Karl Pilkington.
+I got hooked on their brand of humour and consumed everything else I discovered by them, like the animated HBO show, *An Idiot Abroad*, and *Derek* on Netflix.

 ### "Painful to read"

-I got along well with my composition instructor at the U, [Morris Rosenzweig](https://morrisrosenzweig.com/bio).
+I got along well with my composition instructor at the U of U, [Morris Rosenzweig](https://morrisrosenzweig.com/bio).
 He was incredibly talented and clear-minded, and had the personality of a lovable grouchy old man, always kvetching about this or that.
 He held me in high regard, higher than I deserved.

 I wanted to understand what made him tick.
 I interviewed him about his creative process and his daily routine, and wrote a paper about him, which I then submitted to [*Perspectives of New Music*](https://www.perspectivesofnewmusic.org/).

-I had to become a published researcher if I were to succeed in academia, and at almost 26 years of age, I needed to do it sooner rather than later. *Perspectives* is the go-to academic journal in the field of contemporary music in the US, but I'd gotten an A in the paper in my research methods course, so I figure I had a chance.
+I had to become a published researcher if I were to succeed in academia, and at almost 26 years of age, I needed to do it sooner rather than later.
+It was intimidating to submit a paper to *Perspectives* because it was (and still is) the go-to academic journal in the field of contemporary music in the US.
+But I'd gotten an A in the paper in my research methods course, so I figure I had a chance.
+How bad could it be?

+Pretty bad, actually.
 I got a scathing response from *Perspectives*.
 One reviewer wrote, and I paraphrase, "I hope it was less painful for Rosenzweig to sit through the interviews with this writer than it was for me to read this horrible paper."

 I still have the email from *Perspectives* but I can't bring myself to open the attachment with the reviewers' comments, even after all these years.
 It was the lowest blow to my self-esteem to date.
 It's not like I didn't know rejection, either; rejection had been my daily bread as a missionary and a constant companion in my undergrad when I applied to competitions, new music festivals, and grad school programs.
 But this email from *Perspectives* was particularly scarring.[^1]